webnovel

 Leaning the staff against the desk, I studied the book that was open on my desk.
 The page it was open to was blank until I touched the pages inside it.
 Black words of swirling letter and depictions of well drawn beasts manifested on the cream white pages.
 The book must have had over two hundred pages and each page was full from cover to cover.

 The book's title was written in the familiar red of Demiurge's eye, hinting at where this book had come from.
-The words, "Demon's of Demiurge" were written in a stylistic font that sunk into the black background of the book's cover.
+The words, "Summon's of Demiurge" were written in a stylistic font that sunk into the black background of the book's cover.

 Suddenly, there was a knock at my door.
-My cabin was so small, the foot of my bed was a few feet from the door.
+My cabin was so small, the foot of my bed was a few feet from the door!

 Grabbing the staff, I crept to the door.